BitBoxSwiss/bitbox-base/docs/os/armbian-build.md

 ### Include SSH keys

 It is recommended to use SSH keys to access the Base image.
-You can include your own keys in the file [authorized_keys](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/config/ssh/authorized_keys).
+You can include your own keys in the file `armbian/base/config/authorized_keys`, which is excluded from Git versioning.
 To include them on build, set `BASE_ADD_SSH_KEYS="true"` in [`armbian/base/build.conf`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/build.conf).
-Please refer to [this article](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html) on how to create your own set of new keys.
+Please refer to [this article](https://www.atlassian.com/git/tutorials/git-ssh) on how to create your own set of new keys.

 ### Compile Armbian from source